eficode-academy/helm-katas/test_notes.md

 ## Examples of helm tests

 - Test that values from `values.yaml` were successfully injected into the rendered yaml.
+- Test that services are correctly serving traffic on the endpoints expected.
 - Test that credentials work as expected.
 - Test that invalid credentials do not work.
-- Test that services are correctly serving traffic on the endpoints expected.
-- Test that services are correctly load balanced.

 ## Writing Tests